Halloween in Paris

 When life gives you pumpkins, make pumpkin-ade

 Okay, so you're stuck in Paris, and it's Halloween, so you have to do something to celebrate!
 Fortunately, Parisians will use any excuse for a party, and there are in fact several bars and clubs in the city that advertise Halloween parties every year, and these may or may not satisfy your Halloween cravings at least somewhat.
-Be warned, these "Halloween" parties may or may not involve: a jack o' lantern or two for decor, and maybe a handful of people will show up in costume, or maybe nobody will.
+Be warned, these "Halloween" parties may or may not involve: a jack o' lantern or two for decor, and maybe a handful of people will show up in costume (often just the ladies), or maybe nobody will.
 The dj may or may not play Thriller.
 And that's it.
 It's just an excuse to have a party, really, and maybe hook a few tourists who're missing out on Halloween back home.

 Searching online for Halloween event listings in recent years, I've seen a few parties advertised that mention things like, "guests in costume will be rushed to the front of the line" or that wearing a costume enters you in a drawing to win prizes, and that stuff's fine; I'm glad they're trying to get people into the spirit!
-(Unfortunately, all the event sites I've found listing Halloween parties are in French only.)
-But for me, Halloween is all about the spooky ambience, the ghosts and goblins, and you're just not going to find that at any party in Paris.
+(Unfortunately, all the event sites I've ever found listing Halloween parties in Paris are in French only.)
+But for me, Halloween is all about the spooky ambiance, the ghosts and goblins, and you're just not going to find that at any party in Paris.
 But at least you can go out and drink and dance if you want!
-And I say, if you're from the States and Halloween is part of your culture, why not go ahead and put together an amazing costume to wear to the parties ?
+And I say, if you're from the States and Halloween is part of your culture, why not go ahead and put together an amazing costume to wear to the parties?
 Even if you end up being one of only a few people in costume, your fellow revelers will certainly give you a ton of respect and great compliments for going all out for the holiday, I guarantee it.
 And besides, it's fun to wear a costume!
 Halloween is the one night you're allowed and no one will think you're crazy!

 Costume stores in Paris